Make “If You Can’t Say Anything Nice, Don’t Say Anything At All” Great Again!

 Vanilla

 Recently, my choir sang a two-song set in chapel.
-The first one was an upbeat arrangement of a popular worship song, and the second a traditional hymn modernized with some new rhythm.
+The first one was an upbeat arrangement of a popular worship song, and the second a traditional hymn modernized with some new rhythms.
 I liked them both, but if you asked me to pick my favorite, I would have said the . . . → Read More: Vanilla

 Joy Robbers